-In this post, we’re going to cover everything about music ornaments, what they are, how they’re used and how to write them.
+To help you get to grips with them, in this post, we’re going to cover everything about musical ornaments, what they are, how they’re used, and how to write and play them.

 In architecture, ornamentation is used to decorate and give interest and character to a building.

-Think of the last cathedral you visited, how much of the ornamentation was necessary for it to function as a church?
+Think of the last church or cathedral you visited, how much of the ornamentation was necessary for it to function as a church?

 Not much, but it’s there to give interest and impress you with its decoration.